tomflinda/SYCLomatic-test/third-party-programs/Velocity-Bench/cudaSift/README.md

  )

 ```
-Also copy the `common` directory into the `out` directory, using the following commands:
+Also copy the `common` directory to the `out` directory, using the following commands:
 ```sh
 $cd ${cudaSift_HOME}/CUDA/out
 $cp ../../common/ ./ -r
 ```
-### 3.2.4 Build the SYCL version cudaSift code with SYCL version CMake build script
+### 3.2.4 Build the SYCL version cudaSift code with CMake build script
-Then in the `out` directory, using the following commands to build the SYCL version cudaSift:
+In the `out` directory, use the following commands to build the SYCL version cudaSift:
 ```sh
 $mkdir -p build
 $cd build
 $cmake -DCMAKE_C_COMPILER=icx    -DCMAKE_CXX_COMPILER=icpx -DUSE_SM=80 -DCMAKE_VERBOSE_MAKEFILE:BOOL=ON ..
 $make
 ```
+After build, the binary `cudasift` is generated in the directory `${cudaSift_HOME}/CUDA/out/build`
 ### 3.2.5 Run the SYCL version cudaSift
-Then the binary `cudasift` is generated in the directory `${cudaSift_HOME}/CUDA/out/build`.
-As the path of test data is relative to the path of cuda verson binary, the SYCL version binary should be moved to the same level directory where the cuda version bianry lies.
+As the path of test data is relative to the path of CUDA version binary, the SYCL version binary should be moved to the same level directory where the CUDA version binary lies.
-So, continue to run the following commands to run the sycl version binary.
+Run the following commands to run the SYCL version binary.
 ```
 $cp cudasift ../../build/cudasift_sycl.run
 $cd ../../build